Agency for New Americans

 Women's Group

 This program helps women who were victims of crime understand the dynamics of trauma, make human connections and find happiness in their resettlement journey.
-Women are given the opportunities to draw on the strength of other women in an inclusive atmosphere of community building, mutual support, and empowerment.
+Women are given the opportunities to draw on the strength of other women in an welcooming atmosphere of community building, mutual support, and empowerment.

 Youth Group Classes